Best New York Strip Steak Marinade

 What is the Best Steak Cut?

+When buying a steak cheaper is never better and the more expensive cuts are the most appetizing and tender.
 The tenderness of your grilled steak depends on the cut of meat more than anything else.
 It is best to spend a little extra money to get a good cut of beef that will turn out juicy and tender on the grill.
 Here are the top five cuts:

 - Porterhouse steak - this is the top of the line cut of steak with a price tag to match!
 It is cut from the short loin and has the familiar T-bone shape with meat on both sides.